SamueleOrazioDurante/hytale-server/README.md

+> [!WARNING]
+> This does not work since hytale updated .zip name file when downloading server files.
+You will need to unzip the file manually and restart the server and it will continue working.
+I will not update this repo since I know made a custom pterodactyl full dockerized server for hosting this type of game server through ptero eggs.

 # Hytale Server in Docker

 This repository contains a Docker configuration to run a Hytale server.
 It uses Docker Compose to manage the server container.